Are you currently trying to improve your swimming in readiness for the 2018 triathlon season?

 - Add more dry land work to increase mobility in ankles, hips, upper back, shoulders and lats

 - Pay a lot of attention to breathing patterns to help with body position and relaxation in water

 - If possible increase swim frequency.
-Keeping the same volume but dividing that up into smaller chunks will help your feel for the water because you will be swimming more regularly and all the other items mentioned above.
+Keeping the same volume but dividing that up into smaller chunks will help your feel for the water because you will be swimming more regularly, and working on all the other items mentioned above.